 The XOR with ipad results in flipping one-half of the bits of K. Similarly, XOR with opad results in flipping one-half of the bits of K, but different set of bits.
-By passing S_i f(IV, (K+ 2 opad)
+By passing Si and So through the compression function of the hash algorithm, we have pseudorandomly generated two keys from K.

 HMAC should execute in approximately the same time as the embedded hash function for long messages.
-HMAC adds three executions of the hash compression function (for S_0 , S_i , and the block produced from the inner hash)
+HMAC adds three executions of the hash compression function (for S0, S_i, and the block produced from the inner hash)